Renters Rights LondonRenters Rights LondonRenters Rights London

 Who else can I talk to about making private renting fairer?

 Every council is divided between Councillors, who are elected politicians, and non-political officers, who are appointed to do a particular job.
-In Kingston upon Thames, this person might be useful to talk to:
+You can contact any of your local Ward Councillors.

 Your borough